sparkle-github/Clustering-Organ-Cell-Types/README.md

 This project is open-source under the **MIT License**.

 If you use this code or methodology in your research, please cite:
 > Swathi M V S. (2025). *Organ Cell Type Clustering*.
 Master's Project, San Jose State University.
-Available at: [Link to this GitHub Repo]
+Available at: https://github.com/sparkle-github/Clustering-Organ-Cell-Types

 ## 🙌 Acknowledgements
 * Guidance provided by Prof. Chris Pollett.